drts01/notes/stackedit/star.md

 * Task:
    I was responsible for helping Ops automate tasks and workflows
 * Action:
    Queried for blaten resources that should be terminated.
 Got buyin from 2 account owners to purge.
-Worked with stake holders
+Worked with stakeholders to define policies around life cycle.
+Develop Policy-As-Code for compliance enforcement.
+Got buy
 * Result:
+   Reduced cost by over 100k/year and increased security posture.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDczMzM2MjcsLTE5ODA5ODMwNTYsLT
+eyJoaXN0b3J5IjpbLTEzNzgxNDA2ODksLTE5ODA5ODMwNTYsLT
 IxMTE3MzQzMjNdfQ==
 -->